Configuration

 2 (lowest)entrypoint.configurationApp code defaults

 User-scoped app props are separate from that precedence chain.
-They are not part of bundles.yaml; they are stored per user and per app in Postgres and should be read with get_user_prop(...).
+They are not part of bundles.yaml; they are stored per user and per app in Postgres and read asynchronously with await get_user_prop(...).
+User-scoped secrets use the configured secrets provider and are not app descriptor state.

 Reserved Property Paths